CoolHandSquid/TireFire/README.md

 - "#" can be useful if you don't want to run a command, but you want to give yourself copy-paste notes for manual enumeration.
 - Set only the first character of the line to # if you want variables to be evaluated.
 - Set the first two characters of the line to ## if you do not want variables to be evaluated.
+### ?
+- "?" is for sending a question to the user.
+The responce will be set to a variable.
+- You can send multiple lines of questions for multiple variables.
+- Example:
+- ?What is the location of the wp-login.php?
+Example: /Yeet/cannon/wp-login.php
+- ?What is a known password you would like to brute force?
+- wpscan --url {Web_Proto}://{IP}{1} --enumerate ap,at,cb,dbe && wpscan --url {Web_Proto}://{IP}{1} --enumerate u,tt,t,vp --password {2} -e
 ### {}
 -	{} is for grabbing a variable from TireFire.
 - Available variables can be viewed in the variables table.